binaryage/asepsis-web/index.md

 > Tiger was supported by early Visor (pre 1.5).

 #### How do I uninstall TotalTerminal?
-> You may use Status Menu Item and select `Uninstall TotalTerminal`.
-Alternatively you may [download TotalTerminal DMG](#changelog) again and use Uninstaller which is present there.
+> You may use Status Menu Icon and select `Uninstall TotalTerminal`.
+Alternatively you may [download TotalTerminal DMG](#changelog) again and use `TotalTerminal Uninstaller` which is present there.

 #### Where are TotalTerminal settings stored?
 > TotalTerminal settings are stored with Terminal.app settings.
 You can `open ~/Library/Preferences/com.apple.Terminal.plist` and tweak the values (better to do this when Terminal.app is not running).
-If you have troubles with TotalTerminal settings or the generated TotalTerminal profile, delete this file and restart Terminal.app.
+If you have troubles with TotalTerminal settings, delete this file and restart Terminal.app.
 The file will be recreated with default values.

 #### My TotalTerminal menu-bar icon is dimmed out.
 My hot-key doesn't work and just beeps.
 What's wrong?
-> There can be only one Visor-ed terminal window in the system.
+> There can be only one Visor Window in the system.
 If you close this terminal window (for example `Control+D` or typing exit in shell), TotalTerminal gets into the disabled state you are describing.
 Just open a new terminal window and it gets Visor-ed again.
 You can do this for example by clicking on Terminal.app icon in the Dock.

 #### How can I open a new terminal window the old way, as a classic OSX window?
-> If there is a Visor-ed terminal window (TotalTerminal menu-bar icon is active) every new terminal window will be opened as a classic OSX window.
+> If there is a Visor Window (the status menu icon is active) every new terminal window will be opened as a classic OS X window.
 In other words, open at least two terminal windows.
-The second one will be classic terminal window for sure.
+The second one will be a classic terminal window for sure.

 #### How can I change the height of Visor?
 > Go to Terminal.app's Preferences -> Window -> Rows